Qurqi/ELEC-391-Project/Full_Project/Diagrams/README.md

-Here we have block diagrams and code diagrams mostly made in Draw.io
+Here we have block diagrams, code diagrams, and photos relevant to the project